libretro/docs/docs/guides/install-android.md

 If Google Play Protect still blocks the app installation even after you entered the correct password in Method 1 (a common issue on older Android versions), you'll need to disable Play Protect to proceed.

-* Open the Google Play Store app
+* Open the Google Play Store app.
 * Tap the menu icon in the top right corner.
   * You don’t need to be signed in to adjust Play Protect settings.
 But if you’re signed in to a Google account, An icon will show the first letter of your name (for example, “F” for “Foo”) instead of a hamburger button.
 * Tap "Play Protect".